HolgerJanz/FastAssembler/README.md

 Assembler for SpartaDOS X and BW-DOS 1.4 on Atari 8bit

-The current version is 1.8 17-03-2023 and it works with all versions of SpartaDOS X and with BW-DOS at least version 1.4.
+The current version is 1.8 31-03-2023 and it works with all versions of SpartaDOS X and with BW-DOS at least version 1.4.
 It is part of the [SpartaDOS X Add-ons](http://sdx.atari8.info/index.php?show=en_addons).

 ## Version 1.8

 - fixed parameter parsing issue that prevents Fast Assembler working with SpartaDOS X 4.47 to 4.49d

 - fixed multiplication and division issue, because of wrong overflow handling these operations always throw error "Too big number"

+- fix END issue, processing of source was not aborted but the source in buffer was further processed

 - add line number to source output